 When should I visit Niagara falls?

-The ideal time to visit Niagara Falls is mostly up to you and you weather preferences.
+The ideal time to visit Niagara is mostly up to you and your weather preferences.
 Some people say that summer (June through August) is the best and peak season throughout the year.
-Because of the high temperatures it is more than enjoyable to take the boat ride and feel cooled by the water breeze.
-Most of the summers they organize some fantastic firework shows almost every day!

-September and May could also be great months for checking out Niagara Falls because the weather should still be fine (no one can guarantee it though!) and there are way less crowds!
+September and May could also be great months for checking out the waterfalls because the weather should still be fine (no one can guarantee it though!) and there are way less crowds!
 For example I have visited in mid-September and it was great!

 NOTE: To answer your questions about the low temperatures, you might want to be careful when walking around if there is too much ice.
-But don’t worry about the waterfalls being frozen!
-You can still take beautiful pictures, although the image will not have the same effect as the water creating a cloud when reaching the bottom; but Niagara Falls still moves and falls under the veil of frozen water.
+But don’t worry, the waterfalls won’t be frozen!

 Which side of Niagara Falls is more beautiful – Canadian or American?

-A more objective reason as to why the best panoramic views are on the Canadian side is that the American Falls and Bridal Veil Falls are located in Niagara Falls, NY.
-Meanwhile, the biggest cascade, Horseshoe Falls, is located in Niagara Falls, Ontario, on the Western bank of the Niagara River.
+A more objective reason as to why the best panoramic views are on the Canadian part is that the American Falls and Bridal Veil Falls are located in Niagara Falls, NY.
+Meanwhile, the biggest cascade, Horseshoe Falls, is located in Ontario, on the Western bank of the Niagara River.

-If you can only see Niagara Falls from the US side, do not be sad!
-Just take the boat tour I mentioned above.
+If you can only see Niagara Parks from the US side, do not be sad!
+Just take the boat excursion I mentioned above.
 Technically, the boat goes through the canadian waters and the angle is perfect from there, so you are not missing on anything!

 Where to stay near Niagara Falls

-I definitely recommend choosing something within walking distance from Niagara Falls, so you can park your car at your hotel/apartment and then simply walk to the waterfalls!
+I definitely recommend choosing something within walking distance from the waterfall, so you can park your car at your hotel/apartment and then simply walk to the waterfalls!

 This is my selection of Niagara Falls hotels that I compiled for you based on great reviews, their proximity to the Falls and your traveling budget:

-- Luxury & Middle-priced ($110 USD and more): Red Coach Inn overlooks Niagara River and is a 1-minute walk from the American Falls.
-Thinking of taking the Maid of the Mist tour?
+Red Coach Inn overlooks Niagara River and is a 1-minute walk from the American Falls.
+Thinking of taking the boat excursion?
 You’d be less than 1 kilometer away from it!
-The Giacomo, an Ascend Hotel Collection Member is a luxury boutique hotel very close to the falls that will amaze you with its 19th floor Skye View Room, full lounge and fully equipped gym ready for guests to enjoy.
+The Giacomo, an Ascend Hotel Collection Member is a luxury boutique hotel and resort very close to the falls and Niagara River as well.

-- Budget ($55 USD – $110 USD): Comfort Inn & Suites Niagara Falls is one of the best Niagara Falls hotels in USA, located only a 30-minute drive from the Buffalo Niagara International Airport and is based next to the waterfalls.
-Staying here means you no longer have to think about where to leave your car!
-Hyatt Place Niagara Falls is another budget-friendly option near the attraction and shopping centers; you can even take your pets if desired!
+Comfort Inn & Suites is one of the best Niagara Falls hotels in the USA, located only a 30-minute drive from the Buffalo Niagara International Airport and is located next to the waterfalls.
+Hyatt Place is another budget-friendly option near the attraction, Niagara River, Fallsview Casino, Skylon Tower and shopping centers.

-- Luxury ($160 USD and more): These are the top luxury options of Niagara Falls Canada hotels with awesome rating, service, and of course prices.
-Niagara Gorgeview Inn is a 4-bedroom holiday home built in 1912 that is perfect for big groups.
-It’s main draw is its architecture, which is simply stunning!
-Redwood Bed and Breakfast is a beautiful Victorian-style bed and breakfast in Niagara Falls that overlooks the Niagara Gorge, and is only a 2-minute drive from the Falls which means about a 20-minute walk!
+These are the top luxury options of Niagara Falls Canada hotels: Niagara Gorgeview Inn is a 4-bedroom holiday home built in 1912 that is perfect for big groups.
+Redwood Bed and Breakfast is a beautiful Victorian-style bed and breakfast in Niagara Falls that overlooks the Niagara Gorge.
+It is close to the Butterfly Conservatory, Niagara Skywheel, Skylon Tower, Fallsview Casino, Clifton Hill and many other attraction options in Niagara Falls Canada.

-- Middle-priced ($55 USD – $160 USD): Vittoria Hotel & Suites is only minutes away from the Horseshoe Falls and offers guests assistance for the surrounding Niagara Falls attractions.
-Serene Niagara Inn is a great choice if you do not have a car because it is less than 2 kilometers from the Greyhound Canada and is also within walking distance of the Skylon Tower.
+Vittoria Hotel & Suites is only minutes away from the Horseshoe Falls and offers guests assistance for the surrounding Niagara Falls attractions.
+Serene Niagara Inn is a great choice if you do not have a car because it is less than 2 kilometers from Greyhound Canada and it’s also close to Clifton Hill.

 Will I need a car to visit Niagara Falls?